Astronomy: Cosmology

 Albert Einstein's 1917 publication of general relativity began the modern era of theoretical models of the universe as a whole.
 In 1922, Alexander Friedman published simplified models for the universe showing static, expanding and contracting solutions.
 In 1929 Hubble published observations that the galaxies are all moving away from Earth with a velocity proportional to distance, a relation now known as Hubble's law.
 This relation is expected if the universe is expanding.
 The consequence that the universe was once very dense and hot, a Big Bang concept expounded by Georges Lemaître in 1927, was discussed but no experimental evidence was available to support it.
 From the 1940s on, nuclear reaction rates under high density conditions were studied leading to the development of a successful model of big bang nucleosynthesis in the late 1940s and early 1950s.
 Then in 1965 cosmic microwave background radiation was discovered, cementing the evidence for the Big Bang.

-Theoretical astronomy predicted the existence of objects such as black holes and neutron stars.
+Astrophysics predicted the existence of objects such as black holes and neutron stars.
 These have been used to explain phenomena such as quasars and pulsars.

 Space telescopes have enabled measurements in parts of the electromagnetic spectrum normally blocked or blurred by the atmosphere.
 The LIGO project detected evidence of gravitational waves in 2015.